tquaife/gort/README.md

 ## Install

 I have only ever tried installing on Linux platforms.
 As long as you have the standard development tools installed (specifically `gcc`, `gfortran` and `make`) it should just be a case of typing `make`.
+Note that currently the C bindings for the PROSPECT are throwing a number of warnings.
+As far as I can tell these are harmless.

 ## References

 Ni, W., Li, X., Woodcock, C. E., Caetano, M. R., & Strahler, A. H. (1999).
 An analytical hybrid GORT model for bidirectional reflectance over discontinuous plant canopies.
 IEEE Transactions on Geoscience and Remote Sensing, 37(2), 987-999.

+Price, J. C. (1990).
+On the information content of soil reflectance spectra.
+Remote Sensing of Environment, 33(2), 113-121.

 Quaife, T., Lewis, P., De Kauwe, M., Williams, M., Law, B. E., Disney, M., & Bowyer, P. (2008).
 Assimilating canopy reflectance data into an ecosystem model with an Ensemble Kalman Filter.
 Remote Sensing of Environment, 112(4), 1347-1364.